How to Analyze Social Media Audience Segmentation

 by Infegy Research Team on October 18, 2021

 If identifying or analyzing online audience segments is part of your day-to-day, for a brand, business, or agency, you need to use more than your typical online analytics.

 You need accurate data - not assumptions.
 And you also need actionable data.
-The number of Twitter followers or how many likes a tweet got doesn’t help.
+The number of Twitter followers or how many likes a tweet gets doesn’t help.

 Audience segments can be focused on more than just age and gender.
-You’ll want to look beyond demographics and analyze psychographics -- how people think and feel, how they buy, their emotions, interests, and hobbies.
+You’ll want to look beyond demographics and analyze psychographics -- how people think and feel, how they buy, and their emotions, interests, and hobbies.

 Thankfully, solutions exist, such as Infegy's social listening tool, that can help you dive into these psychographic metrics to learn more details about audiences.

 One thing we’ve found when talking with audience segmentation experts is that many brand teams still miss out on crucial audience data with their social media analysis.
 They often fall into some audience segmentation traps.
 Here's how to avoid them!

 In this article, we’ll cover 5 key things to remember when creating audience segments that are often overlooked.
 Here they are: